Mobility disadvantage, access to training and employment, and wellbeing: the case of Lawrence Weston in Bristol

 Finish date: July 2014

-Project briefing sheet: Download the project briefing sheet (PDF)
+Project briefing sheet: Download the project briefing sheet (DOC)

 This project is a knowledge and policy informing research study into the relationship between mobility disadvantage, access to training and employment and wellbeing, experienced by residents of Lawrence Weston (LW).
 A post-war housing estate in the North West fringe of Bristol, LW has limited transport connections to key services, neighbouring employment sites and the city centre, while being disproportionately affected by the negative externalities of transport and land use.